Food Sensitivities and Breastfeeding

 What Parents Can Do if They Suspect an Allergy

-Managing Food Sensitives
+Managing Food Sensitivities

 3. Support groups and resources from organizations such as the Food Allergy Research & Education (FARE) can provide additional guidance and support for managing food allergies.